ScienceLiveHub/zotero-nanopub-plugin/docs/getting-started/quick-start.md

 ## Step 3: Start Creating a Nanopub (1 minute)

 **Option A: Right-click menu** (recommended)

 1. **Right-click** the paper
 2. Hover over **"Create Nanopublication"**
-3. Choose a template from the submenu:
+3. Choose the CiTO template from the submenu:
    - **📚 Citation**: Describe paper relationships.  *Good for first-time users*
-   - **📝 Explain your citation**: Select the text you’re citing and explain why you reference it.  *Good for explaining exactly which part you cite and why.*
-   - **🌍 Geographical Coverage**: Identify the geographical area discussed in the paper and support it with a quote. *Good for documenting which geographical area is discussed in the paper.*

 **Option B: File menu**

 1. Go to **File → Create Nanopublication**
 2. Choose a template from the submenu